 The Arduino Mega is a development board from Arduino based on the ATmega2560 microcontroller and features 54 digital I/O pins, 16 analog inputs, and ample space for creating complex projects.
 This enables the board to be used in collaboration with a wide variety of shields and other add-on boards to expand its functionality.

 The Arduino Mega doesn’t include connectivity on its own, so with use in Atmosphere you can either print its data into a debug console, or give it some form of connectivity by connecting it to an Arduino-compatible shield.
 Atmosphere supports the Adafruit WINC1500 Wi-Fi Shield, which features the Microchip WINC1500 Wi-Fi module that includes with a corresponding element by the same name in Atmosphere Studio’s Element Library.
+The Arduino Mega is also compatible with the Digi XBee3 Zigbee Mesh Kit.

 There are no imported sensors or specialized elements or tools native to Arduino Mega projects.